awindest/particle-attractors/README.md

 ## Deploy

-Login to vercel.com and create a new project from the github repository
+Login to vercel.com and create a new project from the github repository.

-(github and vercel were previously linked)
+(github and vercel were previously linked).